Quasolaris/RSA_mada_Project/README.md

 ### Sometimes when the repository gets cloned, eclipse or any other IDE does not add the right JRE version (jdk-15), this seems to be a problem of our .gitignore file or is a IDE problem.
-Fix on user site: Manually add JRE version (jdk-8 upwards should work, tested is jdk-15.0.2)
+Fix on user site: Manually add JRE version (jdk-8 upwards should work, tested is jdk-15.0.2) For full eclipse project to import it as normal project see: RSA_mada_Project/RSA_mada_Project_full_project.zip